-The Fund will comply with all relevant legislation as well as recognised Fundraising codes of practice and Charity Commission guidance and toolkits, to inform decisions relating to the acceptance or refusal of donations.
+The Fund will comply with all relevant legislation as well as recognised Fundraising codes of practice and Charity Commission latest guidance on accepting and refusing donations (March 2024) and toolkits, to inform decisions relating to the acceptance or refusal of donations.
 Relevant legislation includes:

-- The Charities Act 1992: in relation to commercial participators and professional fundraisers. - The Charities Act 2011: in relation to seeking the views of the Charity Commission on whether to accept or refuse a particular donation, or an order to sanction the trustees' dealings with charity property.

-- The Bribery Act 2010: in relation to bribery offences and requires the Fund to ensure, through due diligence and risk controls, that the receipt of a gift is not in relation to some inappropriate benefit that might be afforded the donor. - Finance Act 2011: in relation to tainted charity donations. - Proceeds of Crime Act 2002: in relation to suspected money laundering. - Terrorism Act 2000: in relation to disclosures of beliefs or suspicions of terrorism offences. - Data Protection Act 2018: in relation to how the Fund uses donors personal information.
+- The Charities Act 1992: in relation to commercial participators and professional fundraisers. - The Charities Act 2011: in relation to seeking the views of the Charity Commission on whether to accept or refuse a particular donation, or an order to sanction the trustees' dealings with charity property. - The Bribery Act 2010: in relation to bribery offences and requires the Fund to ensure, through due diligence and risk controls, that the receipt of a gift is not in relation to some inappropriate benefit that might be afforded the donor. - Finance Act 2011: in relation to tainted charity donations. - Proceeds of Crime Act 2002: in relation to suspected money laundering. - Terrorism Act 2000: in relation to disclosures of beliefs or suspicions of terrorism offences. - Data Protection Act 2018: in relation to how the Fund uses donors personal information.